-"Extend Yourself" - Mat 5:38-48
+"You Have Heard It Said" - Mat 5:38-48

-We're continuing our series of sermons on the Sermon on the Mount in Matthew's gospel.
-Fortunately the harsh and vitriolic tone seems to have worn off, so that by the time we have arrived at this text it is not nearly as painful to hear as the selections from the previous two weeks.
-In contrast with the previous readings today we have a pair of sayings that seem to make sense; however, as is the case with so much of the bible, we tend to have an abbreviated memory of what the text actually says, and so it is good to look a little deeper.
+This morning we continue our series of sermons on the Sermon on the Mount in Matthew's gospel.
+Fortunately the harsh and vitriolic tone seems to have worn off so that by the time we have arrived at this text we are not nearly so pained nor offended as we might have been by the selections from the previous two weeks.
+Today, in contrast with those previous readings we have a pair of sayings that seem to make sense; however, as is the case with so much of the bible, we tend to have an abbreviated memory of what the text actually says and so as usual we need to look a little deeper.

-The two sections of this selection of text are readily identifiable by the opening statement in each.
-That statement is a structured formula, and contains a contrast between "you have heard it said ..." and "but I tell you ...", an expression that was apparently a common teaching technique used by rabbi's in Jesus' day.
+We can readily identify the two sections of this selection of text by the opening statement in each.
+That statement is a structured formula and contains a contrast between "you have heard it said ..." and "but I tell you ...", an expression that was apparently a common teaching technique used by rabbi's in Jesus' day.
 The technique of course draws people in by getting them to agree ("why, yes, I have heard that said") and then shows how their understanding is either inadequate, incomplete, or just plain wrong.
-It's a technique that still works today, and who knows - if you watch carefully, you might even see an example of that technique right here in this sermon!
+That technique still works today - and who knows - if you watch carefully, you might even see an example of that technique right here in this sermon!